rajpurkar/mlx/source/_posts/chexpert-validate.md

 Click on the 'new-run' row of the table on the left side of the page (see selection in figure below).
 The sidebar should change, and now display information about the status of the model's run on the data.

 We're going to give special attention to the 'state' of the run.
 This will start with 'preparing', and can take a few minutes as the remote machine downloads the CheXpert models.

+*If your run goes to 'staged', that means that a machine hasn't been found for you -- there are not enough compute resources available at the moment.
+In this case, a machine will be assigned to your run when one frees up (unfortunately, there's no heuristic for how long this would take to happen if there's a lot of requests).*

 <br>
 {% asset_img check2.png Check the status %}